Published 2024

 A simulated population for each occupation models yearly additions to the workforce.
 The simulated population reflects the annual graduates by demographics (Exhibit VIII-1).

-We used the 2021 Integrated Postsecondary Education Data System (IPEDS) data to determine the number of annual new graduates for each behavioral health occupation, by sex and race.
+We used the 2022 Integrated Postsecondary Education Data System (IPEDS) data to determine the number of annual new graduates for each behavioral health occupation, by sex and race.
 IPEDS collects the number of new graduates by sex, and race, for each Classification of Instructional Programs (CIP) code and degree level.
 We included only master’s degrees for the most appropriate CIP code in this analysis for all behavioral health occupations, except addiction counselors.
 The number of addiction counselors includes those with associate’s, bachelor’s, and master’s degrees.
+For graduates of social workers programs, there is no data on what type of social worker occupation that they will enter.
+Consequently, we prorate new graduates across the three social worker categories based on employment levels in the three categories, and account for about 5% of social workers who will practice in areas outside of the three modeled categories.
+The new graduate estimates also exclude the number of positions funded through the Behavioral Health Workforce Education and Training (BHWET) Program to illustrate the implications if funding for that program is removed.

 Modeling workforce participation